yiisoft/yii2/framework/UPGRADE.md

 * When using multiple `\yii\db\Expression`s with the same parameter names in a query, the parameters are renamed to avoid clashes.
   If your code relies on inspecting the SQL created by the query builder, you might need to change it.
+* `yii\behaviors\AttributeTypecastBehavior` no longer takes validators that have a `yii\validators\Validator::$when` condition into account while detecting `attributeTypes` automatically.
+  The detection result is composed once per owner class, so such a condition can not be resolved there, and an attribute covered by conditional rules only is now left out of the map instead of being type-casted according to the first matching rule.
+Set `attributeTypes` explicitly if you rely on those attributes being type-casted.

 Upgrade from Yii 2.0.53
 -----------------------